 The Goss Avenue bushland is presently used for passive recreation activities and as an access way for residents to get to George Burnett Park.
-The Curtin School bushland was similarly used, even though officially, students were not permitted to access the school through it.
-This access has now been prevented due to the erection of fencing.
+The Curtin School bushland is similarly used, even though officially, students are not permitted to access the school through it.
 It was unanimously agreed at the workshop that both bushland sites should continue to be for passive recreation activities only.